williaster/data-ui/packages/radial-chart/README.md

 TooltipComponent | PropTypes.func or PropTypes.object | `@vx`'s `TooltipWithBounds` | Component (not instance) to use as the tooltip container component.
 It is passed `top` and `left` numbers for positioning tooltipTimeout | PropTypes.number | 200 | Timeout in ms for the tooltip to hide upon calling `onMouseLeave`

-Note that currently this is implemented with `@vx/tooltips`'s `withTooltip` HOC, which adds an _additioinal_ div wrapper.
+Note that currently this is implemented with `@vx/tooltips`'s `withTooltip` HOC, which adds an _additional_ div wrapper.

 ### Roadmap
 - more types of radial series